devtron-labs/hacktoberfest2022/README.md

 Under [Devtron-labs](https://github.com/devtron-labs) we have repos that are labeled [Hacktoberfest](https://github.com/search?q=org%3Adevtron-labs+hacktoberfest&type=repositories).
 These are some of the repos that you might want to start with, jump in and find interesting ways to contribute.

+**Note: Non-Code PR Submissions need to have meaningful changes that span over 20 lines.
+PRs would not be accepted if the changes seem too insignificant or unnecessary.**

 Let's Get Started

 ### :hammer: Devtron